Hawaiian Islands Humpback Whale National Marine Sanctuary: Human uses

 LEFT: Volunteers participate in the sanctuary's Ocean Count event in early 2006.
 RIGHT: A sign installed in 1993 at a vantage point in Hawaii after the creation of the sanctuary..

-A humpback whale that breached several times after responders freed it from entanglement by fishing gear in the ssanctuary in 2018.
+A humpback whale that breached several times after responders freed it from entanglement by fishing gear in the sanctuary in 2018.

 Native Hawaiians have long had close relationships with their marine environment.
 Nowadays, sanctuary waters are also used for recreation, fishing and shipping.
 Commercial operations feature whale watching, sportfishing, parasailing and snorkeling, while commercial fishing, cruise ships and commercial shipping transit the same area.
 One of the sanctuary's main purposes is to find ways to conduct these activities that have minimal impact on humpback whales and their habitat.

 Protecting humpback whales and their habitat is very important for the continued success of Hawai`i's whalewatching industry.
 A recent study estimates that commercial whalewatching alone supports as many as 390 jobs and $27 million in revenues.
 Through its many activities, the sanctuary helps protect this economic contribution.